Schinzel/js-transpiler/README.md

 This as these prefixes are removed by default by for example Jackson when serializing to JSON.
 This will then cause a problem when converting JSON to Kotlin data classes.

+## Support for java.lang.Instant
+To be able to serialize and deserialize Instants to and from JavaScript, you need to tell Kotlin how you want Instants to be serialized and deserialized.
+An example of this can be found in test directory in the file `io/schinzel/jstranspiler/example/misc/Serialization.kt`.

 ## Instructions
 - To have the transpiler compile a class or an enum add the annotation